What to know about Elijah McClain’s death and the cases against police and paramedics

 BRIGHTON, Colo.
-(AP) — A jury on Monday acquitted a Denver-area police officer of manslaughter, following trial testimony that he put Elijah McClain in a neck hold before the Black man was injected with the powerful sedative ketamine by paramedics and died.
+(AP) — A jury has acquitted a Denver-area police officer of manslaughter, following trial testimony that he put Elijah McClain in a neck hold before the Black man was injected with the powerful sedative ketamine by paramedics and died.

 The first trial ended in a split verdict with one Aurora officer found guilty and another acquitted.

-Paramedics Jeremy Cooper and Lt.
-Peter Cichuniec with the Aurora fire department face prosecution in the final trial.
-Jury selection begins Nov.
+Jury selection in the final trial, against Paramedics Jeremy Cooper and Lt.
+Peter Cichuniec with the Aurora fire department, is scheduled to begin Nov.
 17.

 Here’s what you need to know about the criminal trials: